 Bob has been married to Holly since 1976.
 Holly is a Physical Therapist, retired from the School District of Philadelphia.
 They have two daughters, Andrea, a Visiting Assistant Professor at St. Joseph’s University, and Rebecca, a supply chain planner for McNeil Consumer Healthcare.
 The Lankins reside in Elkins Park.

 Bob has received numerous professional, fraternal and other awards.
-In 1992, he was named a member of the Chapel of the Four Chaplains.
+He was named a member of the Chapel of the Four Chaplains in 1992.
 Since that time he was named “Mason of the Year” by his lodge in 2000.
-In 2006 he was named “Man of the Year” by the Beth Sholom Mens Club.
-In 2012 he received the Morton Tabas Humanitarian Award.
+He was named “Man of the Year” by the Beth Sholom Mens Club in 2006.
+He received the Morton Tabas Humanitarian Award in 2012.
 He is a Member of the Paul Harris Society of the Rotary Foundation and he has been a member of the Raymond James Leaders Council since 2013.

 Bob enjoys a number of avocations in his spare time, including travelling with Holly, playing bridge, hiking and biking, gardening, acting in community theater and visiting the local prison as a volunteer.